Create a blob knowledge source from Azure Blob Storage and ADLS Gen2

 Use a blob knowledge source to index and query Azure blob content in an agentic retrieval pipeline.
 Knowledge sources are created independently, referenced in a knowledge base, and used as grounding data when an agent or chatbot calls a retrieve action at query time.

-Unlike a search index knowledge source, which specifies an existing and qualified index, a blob knowledge source specifies an external data source, models, and properties to automatically generate the following Azure AI Search objects:
+When you create a blob knowledge source, you specify an external data source, models, and properties to automatically generate the following Azure AI Search objects:

 • A data source that represents a blob container.